-The biochars produced at 300 °C had no significant effect on the OM-Ni fraction compared to control, while the biochars generated at 500 °C significantly decreased it (Table 4). the greatest reduction in soil Ni content in the OM fraction (18.6%) was found to be in that which underwent the SM500 treatment.
+The biochars produced at 300 °C had no significant effect on the Ni content in the OM fraction compared to control, while the biochars generated at 500 °C significantly decreased it (Table 4).
+The greatest reduction in Ni content in the OM fraction (18.6%) was found to be in that which underwent the SM500 treatment.
 Lu et al. (2017) explored how the application of bamboo and rice straw biochars with varying mesh sizes (0.25 and 1 mm) and at three different levels (0, 1, and 5% w/w) affected the distribution of Cd in a contaminated sandy loam soil, using the BCR (Bureau Communautaire de Référence) sequential extraction method.
-In contrast to the present study, they reported that the biochars increased the concentration of the Cd-OM fraction, and this was closely related to the increase in Cd immobilization.
-In another study, the application of sheep manure biochar produced at 500 °C at the rate of 3% (w/w) to a Cd-contaminated calcareous soil resulted in a significant increase in Cd content in the OM fraction, whereas the addition of other biochar treatments (wheat straw, corn straw, rice husk, licorice root pulp) caused a significant decrease in the concentration of Cd in the OM form when compared to the control soil (Boostani et al., 2018b).
-In the study conducted by Boostani et al. (2018), the reduction in Cd concentration in the OM fraction as affected by application of rice husk biochar is in line with our results, however; the increase in soil Cd in the OM form with addition of sheep manure biochar is in contrast with the result of the present study.
-These observations indicate in addition to the characteristics of biochar and the level of its application (Lu et al., 2017), soil characteristics (calcium carbonate percentage, soil texture, etc.) and the type of heavy metal can also have a substantial role in the binding of PTEs to soil organic matter.
-By application the Si levels from $S_0$ to S2, soil Ni content in the OM fraction was reduced by 16.8% (Table 4).
-To verify this finding, Ma et al. (2021) reported that the application of Si to cultivated soils significantly reduced soil organic matter content.
-They indicated that Si facilitates the decomposition and accessibility of organic matter to plants.
+In contrast to the present study, they reported that the biochars increased the concentration of Cd in the OM fraction, and this was closely related to the increase in Cd immobilization.
+In another study, the application of sheep manure biochar produced at 500 °C at the rate of 3% wt. to a Cd-contaminated calcareous soil resulted in a significant increase in Cd content in the OM fraction, whereas the addition of other biochar treatments (wheat straw, corn straw, rice husk, licorice root pulp) caused a significant decrease in the concentration of Cd in the OM fraction when compared to the control soil (Boostani et al., 2018a).
+In the study conducted by Boostani et al. (2018), the reduction in Cd concentration in the OM fraction as affected by application of rice husk biochar is in line with our results, however; the increase in Cd content in the OM form with addition of sheep manure biochar is in contrast with the result of the present study.
+These observations indicate that in addition to the characteristics of biochar and the level of its application (Lu et al., 2017), soil characteristics (calcium carbonate percentage, soil texture, etc.) and the type of heavy metal can also have a substantial role in the binding of PTEs to soil organic matter.
+Changing the Si levels from S0 to S2 reduced the Ni concentration in the OM fraction by 16.8% (Table 4).
+Ma et al. (2021) reported that the application of Si to cultivated soils significantly reduced soil organic matter content, which could explain why the Ni concentration in OM fraction was reduced in the present study.
+They indicated that Si facilitates the decomposition of organic matter by enhancing soil pH.
 In this study, the interaction effects of biochars and Si levels showed that the lowest Ni content in the OM fraction was due to the combined treatment of SM500+S2 (7.12 mg Ni kg-1 soil), which was equal to a 26.7% decrease compared to the control (CS0) (9.72 mg Ni kg-1 soil) (Table 4).